Anubis-30/FOOD_ORDERING_PROJECT/README.md

 The application will have a log-in for admin and users.

-Admin will have the following functionalities:-
+Admin contains the following functionalities:-

 Add new food items.
 Food Item will have the following details:
-FoodID //It should be generated automatically by the application.
+FoodID i generated automatically by the application.
 Name
 Quantity.
 (For eg, 100ml, 250gm, 4pieces etc)
 Price
 Discount
 Stock.
-Amount left in stock in the restaurant.
+(Amount left in stock in the restaurant.)
 Edit food items using FoodID.
 View the list of all food items.
 Remove a food item from the menu using FoodID.